Florida Housing Market Predictions for 2026 & Beyond

 Cape Coral’s job market

-• The leisure and hospitality sector, one of the metro area’s most significant contributors to the economy, also increased marginally by 0.8% over the 12 months.
+• The leisure and hospitality sector is one of the metro area’s most significant contributors to the economy.

 Cape Coral’s housing market